openvinotoolkit/datumaro/docs/source/docs/level-up/advanced_skills/11_project_versioning.rst

   .. tab-item:: ProjectCLI

-    At first, we created a project and import the dataset.
+    At first, we create a project and import the dataset.

     .. code-block:: bash